nourahmedyousef7-rgb/Floor-Enterprise-Network-Packet-Tracer/README.md

 2. Open the `.pkt` file in this repository
 3. Use the simulation and command-line tools to explore the configuration

-## 🙌 Acknowledgments

-Thanks to the **National Telecommunication Institute (NTI)** and my instructor for the hands-on training that made this project possible.

 ---

 ## Author